MOSES * EGYPT * SPAETH

 However, the Bible says for instance that both King Hezekiah (Ezekias, 700 BC) and especially the priest Ezra (350 BC) edited the Bible.
 In such cases the texts had an established existence on a traditional basis prior to 700 BC.

-Offshoots of the German School - also in Anglo-Saxon and Scandinavian framework, as for instance the "Copenhagen School", which deprives Moses of all historical identity - have omitted to observe the Egyptian factor among the most important elements in the understanding of many claimed text discrepancies.
-A "knowledge filter" has been created that automatically filters everything out which is not in accordance with prevailing theories; but critics would call it 'killing history'.
+Offshoots of the German School - also in an Anglo-Saxon and Scandinavian framework, as for instance the so-called "the Copenhagen School" which deprives Moses of all historical identity - have omitted to observe the Egyptian factor although it is among the most important elements in the understanding of many claimed textual discrepancies.
+A "knowledge filter" has been created that automatically filters everything out which is not in accordance with prevailing theories; but down-to-earth critics would call it 'killing history'!

 As an original written foundation regarding knowledge of historical activity before 900 BC in Israel is virtually unknown (so far), this gave rise to unrestrained theorism as was the case not the least in the German School, especially as its models are thus not verifiable; scepticism became a "faith" itself.

-Many good researchers have supported, and still support, offshoots of the "documentary theory" - and the German hypotheses resulted in a valuable and wide-spread text research, which achieved considerable results.
-But it is also a fact that not even the slightest exact and objective proof has been found verifying the"documentary theory".
+Many good researchers have supported, and still support, offshoots of the "documentary"theory - and the German hypotheses resulted in a valuable and widespread text research, which achieved considerable results.
+But it is also a fact that not even the slightest exact and objective proof has been found verifying the "documentary"theory.

 Within the entire Middle East there was no example of such splitting up of documents from different times, thus making a textual "patch-work" or even a direct invention of historical background, solely to strengthen national-religious ideas; - which, again, is self-contradictive, because the Bible repeatedly unfavourably mentions the people and its leaders.